akkikhan/Primus-SaaS/sdk/dotnet/PrimusSaaS.Identity.Validator/README.md

 # Primus SaaS Identity Validator - .NET SDK

-Official .NET SDK for validating JWT tokens issued by the Primus SaaS Portal.
-This package provides middleware and extensions for ASP.NET Core applications to easily authenticate users.
+Official .NET SDK for validating JWT/OIDC tokens from your configured identity providers (Azure AD, LocalAuth, or any JWT issuer).
+The package is library-only: no Primus-hosted login, no Primus-issued tokens, no outbound calls to Primus.

 ## Installation